-The Torch of Leadership Award honors individuals serving in the Washington state government who have demonstrated outstanding support of principals and the principalship.
+The Torch of Leadership Award honors statewide elected officials who have demonstrated outstanding support of principals, assistant principals, and the principalship.
 The award was established in 2009.
+Nominations are submitted by members of the AWSP Advocacy Advisory Council.
+Recipients are named after the legislative session each spring and are honored throughout the following school year.

-2019 Torch of Leadership Winner Rep. Laurie Dolan
+2022 Torch of Leadership Winner Rep. Alicia Rule.